GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 # Some Results

+We experimented with 1, 3 and 5 MBConv blocks in the EfficienNetB0 architecture, utilizing a width of 12 for 1MBConv block, widths of 2 to 7 for 3MBConv blocks and width factors of 2 and 3 for 5MBCOnv blocks.

 All the SOTA and our approach are trained from scratch on the AIDER subset and serves as a baseline.
 The SOTA evaluated include MobileNetV1 [2], MobileNetV2 [3], SqueezeNet [4], ShuffleNet [5], EfficientNetB0 [6] and EmergencyNet [2].
 The optimal variant of our propsoed approach is the WATT-EffNet-3-6, which comprised of 3 MB Conv blocks and a width factor of 6.

 | SOTA Model | F1 (%) | FLOPs | Parameters |